vacp2p/vac.dev/research/2022-07-15-relay-anonymity.md

 ### Neighbourhood Surveillance

-This attack can be successfully performed by a multi node attacker that is connected to all peers of the victim node $v$ with respect to a specific topic mesh.
+This attack can be performed by a single node attacker that is connected to all peers of the victim node $v$ with respect to a specific topic mesh.
+The attacker also has to be connected to $v$.
 An attacker in this position can monitor the set of messages transmitted by the peers of $v$, and all messages transmitted by $v$.
 Messages that are only transmitted by $v$ but not by its peers must have originated in $v$.